arith-lang/proto-impl/README.md

 After working through a few tutorials on writing interpreters and compilers, I decided to build one of my own.

-Arith is a very simple language that will evaluate basic arithmetic operations.
+Arith is a very simple language with a Lisp-like syntax that will evaluate basic arithmetic operations.

 I'm taking the incremental approach recommended by Abdulaziz Ghuloum in "[An Incremental Approach to Compiler Construction](http://scheme2006.cs.uchicago.edu/11-ghuloum.pdf)" and implementing one small piece at a time from input to code generation.